mihaelavalac/zookeeper/README.md

 THEN I am presented with a landing page with a link to an Animal Page and Zookeeper Page  <br>
 WHEN I click on the link to these pages  <br>
 THEN I am presented with a page with existing animals/zookeepers listed in the right-hand column, plus a form to filter the search in the left-hand column  <br>
-WHEN I enter a new animal in the form o the home page  and Submit it  <br>
+WHEN I enter a new animal in the form of the home page and Submit it  <br>
-THEN the animal is added to the animals page  <br>
+THEN the animal is added to the animals’ page <br>
-WHEN I enter a new zookeeper in the form o the home page  and Submit it  <br>
+WHEN I enter a new zookeeper in the form of the home page and Submit it  <br>
 THEN the zookeeper is added to the zookeeper page
 ## Contributing